MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-organizations.md

 This gives the user access to the organization as a collaborator.
 However, they will not see any of the apps listed in the organization unless they are explicitly invited to the app or if they are an admin of the organization.

 **In-directly through an app:**

 1. Select an app within an organization
-2. On the left side havigation, select the **Settings** page
+2. On the left side navigation, select the **Settings** page
 3. Select **People**
 4. Type the user's email address to add the user

 Adding a user from outside the organization to an app automatically adds them to the organization.
 However, the user will only see the app(s) they were invited to.

 ## Changing users' organization roles

-1. On the left side havigation, select the organization
+1. On the left side navigation, select the organization
 2. Select **People**
 3. Select the user
 4. Use the dropdown to re-assign the role